argilla-io/argilla/docs/getting_started/setup&installation.rst

 Executing the server code manually
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When executing the server coder manually you need to provide an `Elasticsearch <https://www.elastic.co/elasticsearch/>`_ instance yourself.
+When executing the server code manually you need to provide an `Elasticsearch <https://www.elastic.co/elasticsearch/>`_ instance yourself.
 This method may be preferred if you (1) want to avoid or cannot use ``Docker``, (2) have an existing Elasticsearch service, or